techiescamp/kubernetes-prometheus/README.md

 ## 🚀 CKA, CKAD, CKS, KCNA & PCA Coupon Codes

+As part of our commitment to helping the DevOps community save money on Kubernetes Certifications, we continuously update the latest voucher codes from the Linux Foundation

-- 🚀  PCA, CKA, CKAD, CKS, or KCNA exam aspirants can **save 50%** today using code **CYBER23COM** at https://kube.promo/devops.
+- 🚀  PCA, CKA, CKAD, CKS, or KCNA exam aspirants can **save 35%** today using code **HOLIDAY23COM** at https://kube.promo/devops.
 It is a limited-time offer from the Linux Foundation.

-- For the best savings, opt for the CKA + CKS bundle.
-Use code **DCUBE20** at https://kube.promo/bundle

-🎁 You will also get a free gift with every purchase.

 >Note: You have one year of validity to appear for the certification exam after registration

 ## Other Manifest repos